tdwg/rs.tdwg.org/process/process-vocabulary.md

 7. Before running the script, make a commit that you can go back to if things don't go as anticipated.
 Run the script.
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
 This can easily be done using the GitHub Desktop client.
 If something did not go as planned, discard the changes to go back to the previous commit.
 If really bad things happen and you want to start over, commit the changes, then delete the branch you created.
 9. If the changes look sensible, then you can run a script to generate a human readable document listing terms and their metadata (See section 4 below).
 Revisions made based on drafts of this document should be made to the hand-generated CSV file.
 That revised CSV file should then be reprocessed in a new branch and the human readable document regenerated.
+10. When term changes have been ratified, the ratification decision needs to be recorded.
+First, create a new decision IRI in the [decisions.csv](https://github.com/tdwg/rs.tdwg.org/blob/master/decisions/decisions.csv) table.
+Then add this decision local name along with the term IRI of every changed term into the [decision-links.csv](https://github.com/tdwg/rs.tdwg.org/blob/master/decisions/decisions-links.csv) file.
-10. In production, once the changes have been made all the way from the terms to the standards level, push the changes to GitHub and create a pull request to merge the changes from the branch into the master.
+11. In production, once the changes have been made all the way from the terms to the standards level, push the changes to GitHub and create a pull request to merge the changes from the branch into the master.
-11. In production, merging the changes into the master branch rebuilds and deploys the server that controls redirects and machine-readable metadata at http://rs-test.tdwg.org .
+12. In production, merging the changes into the master branch rebuilds and deploys the server that controls redirects and machine-readable metadata at http://rs-test.tdwg.org .
 After testing to make sure that its behavior is appropriate, a new release of the rs.tdwg.org repository should be made.
 That triggers deployment to the "real" http://rs.tdwg.org server and the changes should be "live".

 # 2 Generating necessary CSV files from the hand-generated CSV file